-This photograph corresponds to Hambreton (Hungerthon in English) 2015, annual fundraising event of the Culiacan Food Bank where the goal set to surpass this year was possible, with the total raised being 67,413 kg (14,8620.22 lbs.) of nonperishable food, and in which 70 educational institutions and 30 companies from Culiacan participated.
+This photograph corresponds to Hambreton (Hungerthon in English), annual fundraising event of the Culiacan Food Bank.
+The goal set to surpass this year was possible, with the total raised being 148,000 pounds of nonperishable food.
+70 educational institutions and 30 companies from Culiacan participated.

-In1967, in the city of Phoenix, Arizona, Mr. Jhon Van Engel created the first Food Bank of the World; there are currently Food Banks throughout the United States as well as in several countries in Europa and Asia.
+There are currently Food Banks throughout the United States as well as in several countries in Europe and Asia.

 How this virtual tour was made